SeldonIO/seldonio.github.com/movie-recommender-demo.md

 ---

 # Movie Recommender Demo
 Seldon provides a demonstration of a movie recommender using the [Movielens 10 Million dataset](http://grouplens.org/datasets/movielens/) plus some extra data from [Hetrec 2011 dataset](http://grouplens.org/datasets/hetrec-2011/) and some data sourced from Freebase by Seldon.
 These data sources are used to train four different models that can be used to provide movie recommendations based on a viewing history of a user.
-The demo can be viewed [online](http://www.seldon.io/movie-demo/).
-These docs will describe the steps to create the demo fram scratch.
+The demo can be viewed [online](http://www.seldon.io/movie-demo/) and comes prebuilt with the Seldon VM.
+These docs will describe the steps to create the demo from scratch.

-If you are running the Seldon VM, it comes with the demo already pre built.
-If you run the scripts below it will recreate everything from scratch.

 The dataset is of reasonable size so there are certain time and system requirement caveats:

- * At least 6GB of RAM
+ * At least 6G of RAM for recreating all models and running the Seldon containers inside a VM

 Most of the model creation is fast except for the item_similarity model.
 On a ThinkPad T440P with a good network connection the download and model creation take roughly:

  * download and data ETL 10 mins
- * matrix_factorization : 5 mins
+ * matrix_factorization : 5 mins (3G RAM)
- * tag similarity : 2 mins
+ * tag similarity : 2 mins (<1G RAM)
- * item_similarity : 10 mins (running on a random 25% of the full set of actions)
+ * item_similarity : 10 mins (running on a random 25% of the full set of actions) (2G RAM)
- * word2vec : 5 mins
+ * word2vec : 5 mins (3G RAM)

 ## Quick Start